Highly Specialist Clinical Psychologist / Family Therapist / Social Worker / Child and Adolescent Psychotherapist/Clinical Nurse Specialist

 As a Trust we aim constantly to be evolving in nature and form in relation to the environment in which we work, to ensure that our contribution remains relevant.

-We have one Leeds based full time post available.
-Flexible working arrangements may be considered.
+We have a London based full time post available.

 This is an exciting opportunity to join a well-established highly specialist multidisciplinary team working with children and adolescents experiencing difficulties with their gender identity development.
-The service has two centres in London and Leeds.
+The service has two centres in London and Leeds and outreach bases in Bristol and Birmingham.
 Due to an increase in referrals an opportunity has arisen for clinical posts in the Gender Identity Development Service for Children and Adolescents (GIDS).

-The posts will be based in our Leeds centre.
-Successful candidates will be required to travel to regular outreach meetings across the UK.
+The posts will be based in our London centre however successful candidates will be required to travel to regular outreach meetings across the UK.

 The candidates should have some experience in a relevant work setting, including experience with patient populations who present with a high level of complexity and require skilled and multi-layered assessments and intervention.
 Whilst some experience of working with children and adolescents presenting with gender dysphoria is desirable, the capacity to work sensitively and appropriately within a client and professional group with diverse gender identity and sexuality and of ethnically diverse backgrounds is essential.
 Experience of consultation and multi-agency engagement would also be an advantage.